Chinese Names — Rules, Meanings, Taboos, and Classic Examples

 How Is A Common Chinese Name Composed?

-Since the early 20th century, a common Chinese name consists of a family name and a given name.
+Since the early 20th century, a typical Chinese name consists of a family name and a given name.

 Why Does the Chinese Surname Come First?

-In a common Chinese name, one's family name always comes first, and the most important reason is the Ancestor Worship ideology.
+In a typical Chinese name, one's family name always comes first, and the most important reason is the Ancestor Worship ideology.

-The most commonly used last names today evolved from the Eight Ancient Chinese Surnames during the Matriarchal period.
+Today's most commonly used last names evolved from the Eight Ancient Chinese Surnames during the Matriarchal period.

 What Is the Courtesy Name?